Beginner’s Guide To SEO In 2018 – How To Rank Your Shopify Store On Google

 This is essentially a preview of how you want your website to look in Google search results.

-If you want your website to be SEO-proof, you better do this for every single page, one by one until it’s done.
+If you want your Shopify store to be SEO-proof, you better do this for every single page, one by one until it’s done.
 Trust me, it will pay off later!

 Hang on, you’re not off the hook just yet!
 You’re going to need to add these same keywords into your on-page titles and body text, alt image tags, navigation, links, and anywhere else you can stick them.
 Plug as many as you seem fit without coming off as spammy.
 You don’t want that!